cloudoperators/heureka/docs/product_design_documentation.md

 - Enhance Visibility and Security Posture:
   - Track the overall state of the technology landscape
-  - Track security issues associated to specific components of the technology landscape
+  - Track security issues associated with specific components of the technology landscape

 - Streamline Security Operations:
   - Provide a central platform to monitor and assess the overall security posture of the technology landscape